nakelabs/lucyjames-portfolio/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```
+!!!! if site does not show run npm install framer motions

 **Edit a file directly in GitHub**